HanWenfang/syncless/branches/with_ptsevent/README.txt

 Q12.
 Is it possible to use stacklessocket, asyncore, pyevent, Tornado,
      Twisted or another event-driven communication library with Syncless?

 A12.
+Tornado (with its own main loop) is already supported with
+     patch.patch_tornado().
+See also examples/demo_tornado.py .

-Not yet, however adding support for Twisted or Tornado would be
-     possible, fun and interesting.
+     Adding support for Twisted would be possible, fun and interesting.
+     Adding asyncore will be similar, but simpler.

+     Adding pyevent may become complicated because of the multiple libevent-based I/O loops.

+     Adding stacklessocket wouldn't give us too much benefit, because stacklessocket is not for production use.

 Q13.
-Is it possible to use gevent, eventlet, Concurrence or another
+Is it possible to use gevent, Eventlet, Concurrence or another
      coroutine-based event communication framwork with Syncless?

 A13.
 No, but it might be fun to add support for one of them. gevent,
-     eventlet and Concurrence use libevent, so techincally it wouldn't be too much work to unify the event loops.
-For eventlet and gevent, one would have to emulate greenlet using Stackless Python.
+     Eventlet and Concurrence use libevent, so techincally it wouldn't be too much work to unify the event loops.
+For Eventlet and gevent, one would have to emulate greenlet using Stackless Python.
 There is emulation code in the Syncless codebase, but it's 20% or even more slower than greenlet.